Eastern Caribbean dollar: Coins

+For table standards, see the coin specification table.

 Banknotes

 In 1965, the Eastern Caribbean Currency Authority issued banknotes in denominations of 1, 5, 20 and 100 dollars, all featuring Pietro Annigoni's 1956 portrait of Queen Elizabeth II in regalia of the Order of the Garter.
 The first issues in the name of the Eastern Caribbean Central Bank in 1985 were of the same denominations, with the addition of 10 dollar notes.
 The last 1 dollar notes were issued in 1989 and 50 dollar notes were introduced in 1993.
 On 1 April 2008, the Eastern Caribbean Central Bank issued a new series of banknotes which are like the preceding issues, except for omitting both the barcode and the country code letters which form part of the serial number on current notes.
 In 2012, the Eastern Caribbean Central Bank issued a series of banknotes with Braille features in an effort to provide notes which are easier for blind and visually impaired persons to use.
 The raised Braille characters on the upgraded notes feature a cricket theme in the form of balls and stumps.
 These characters have been added to the 10, 20, 50, and 100 dollar notes.

 In 2019, the Eastern Caribbean Central Bank introduced a new family of notes produced in polymer substrate and presented in a vertical format.